-Fig. 7 that except the heat transfer coefficient, all quantities shows a pronounced inclined for increasing values of particle-density increment.
-By increasing the particle density, the fluid near the surface will undergoes more resistance to flow and produces more frictional forces in boundary layer region, which ultimately enhance the skin friction coefficient(see Fig. 7(a)).
+The influence of particle-density increment number, N_B , is observed in Fig. 7.
+The figure depicts an interesting behavior of N_B on (a) τ_w , (b) Q_w and (c) M_w .
+It is evident from Fig. 7 that except the heat transfer coefficient, all quantities shows a pronounced inclined for increasing values of particle-density increment parameter.
+By increasing the particle density, the fluid near the surface will undergoes more resistance to flow and produces more frictional forces in boundary layer region, which ultimately enhance the skin friction coefficient (see Fig. 7(a)).
 As expected to see from Fig. 7(b) that the rate of heat transfer depicted by Q_w shows a significant decline by intensifying N_B .
-This may happen because of the presence of the nanoparticles in the base fluid results in a zig-zag motion of the particles which leads to collisions within the fluid as the particles interact hence increased heat production.
-Thus, an enhancement in values of particle-density increment number, N_B causes more collisions which generate more heat thus increasing the temperature and thus the rate of heat transfer is reduced at the surface of the vertical plate.
+This may happen because of the presence of the nanoparticles in the base fluid results in a zig-zag motion of the particles, which leads to collisions within the fluid as the particles interact hence increased heat production.
+Thus, an enhancement in values of particle-density increment number, N_B causes more collisions which generate more heat and thus the rate of heat transfer is reduced at the surface of the vertical plate.
 The non-zero values of N_B drastically reduce the amplitude of the curve depicting the quantity, Q_w .
 Furthermore, it can be seen from Fig. 7(c), that the rate of mass transfer is very low for $N_B = 0.0$, and extensively promoted by increasing the values of N_B .
-Therefore, particle-density increment number has therefore great contribution in the flow region.